Q: How does it work?

 Q: How are classes put together?

 A: Non-accredited classes can be formed in a number of ways; by age, grade, open group, etc. This is ultimately up to your needs.
 If you decide to have a class with various age groups, we recommend capping it, for example; ages 7-10, 11-13, 14-17, and 18 and up.
-All accredited classes are structured by grade.
+Accredited classes can be structured by grade or mixed grades.

 Q: What is the difference between your lessons and others?